 Here are 10 reasons to visit Cape Breton Island during the Celtic Music Festival

-This Celtic music festival is the most prestigious international Celtic musical gathering in North America.
+This Cape Breton music festival is the most prestigious international Celtic musical gathering in North America.

 Scores of others (upwards of 400) will be performing all over the island, morning, noon and night.